 - Dysphagia (difficulty swallowing)

 There are many possible causes for mouth ulcers to appear A lot of In cases, mild irritation leads to the occurrence of mouth ulcers, and in other cases, ulcers are formed as a result of some health conditions.

 but speak most Ulcers as a result of irritation of the oral mucosa, many reasons can irritate the mouth and lead to the infection of these ulcers, the most common of which are:

-- Orthodontic braces and brackets Or other devices such as fixing devices and is a very common reason according to some statistics
+- Orthodontic braces and brackets Or other devices such as stabilization devices and is a very common reason according to some statistics

 - Burning of the mouth, tongue and gums when eating hot foods or drinks